 - Choose native tree species for big biodiversity bang for your buck

 5. Riparian Forest Buffers

-- Riparian forest buffers are natural or re-stablished areas along rivers and streams made up of trees, shrubs, and grasses.
+- Riparian forest buffers are natural or re-established areas along rivers and streams made up of trees, shrubs and grasses.

 - These buffers can help filter farm runoff while the roots stabilize the banks of streams, rivers, lakes and ponds to prevent erosion.

 - These areas can also support wildlife and provide another source of income.

 This includes techniques like rotational grazing but even more so holistically managed grazing.
 What’s the difference?
 The Jefferson Center for Holistic Management provides nice background.